Skip to main content

 note

-To configure folder version control, you need the Edit version control settings permission.
-See Version control permissions for details.
+To configure folder version control, you need the Edit Git versioning settings permission.

 1. In the navigation pane, under the OVERVIEW group, click Folders.

-2. In the Folders page, click the folder you want to modify.
+2. On the Folders page, select the folder you want to modify.

-3. In the navigation pane, click Version control.
+3. In the navigation pane, click Git versioning.

-4. In the Version Control page, click Configure.
+4. On the Git versioning page, click Configure.

-5. In the Select the entities to export section:
+5. In the Select entities to export section:

-• Turn off the toggle to prevent an entity from being exported.
+• Uncheck an entity to exclude it from being exported.

 Disable Entities